Skip to main content

 How DLL Compilation Works

 VBA Padlock compiles your VBA source code into native 32-bit and 64-bit DLLs.
-The original VBA is transformed into bytecode — a completely different binary format.
-There is no VBA source left to obfuscate, rename, or analyze.
-The code simply does not exist in readable form anywhere.
+Your procedures are transformed into bytecode, a completely different binary format, and there is no readable version of them left to obfuscate, rename, or analyze.

 1